 - 5. NEVER STAND or have any part of your body in line with the path of the saw blade.
-Keep your hands out of the saw blade path. - NEVER REACH behind or over the cutting tool for any reason. - 7.
+Keep your hands out of the saw blade path. - 6.
+NEVER REACH behind or over the cutting tool for any reason. - 7.
 REMOVE the rip fence when crosscutting. - 8.
-DO NOT USE a molding head with this saw. - FEED WORK INTO THE BLADE against the direction of rotation only. - 10.
+DO NOT USE a molding head with this saw. - 9.
+DIRECTION OF FEED.
+Feed work into a blade against the direction of rotation of the blade. - 10.
 NEVER use the rip fence as a cut-off gauge when crosscutting. - 11.
 NEVER ATTEMPT TO FREE A STALLED SAW BLADE without first turning the saw OFF and unplugging saw from power source.
 Turn power switch OFF immediately to prevent motor damage. - 12.
-PROVIDE ADEQUATE SUPPORT to the rear and the sides of the saw table for long or wide workpieces. - 13.
-AVOID KICKBACKS (work thrown back towards you) by keeping the blade sharp, the rip fence parallel to the saw blade and by keeping the riving knife, anti-kickback pawls and guards in place, aligned and functioning.
+PROVIDE ADEQUATE SUPPORT to the rear and the sides of the saw table for long or wide workpieces.

+- 13. AVOID KICKBACKS (work thrown back towards you) by keeping the blade sharp, the rip fence parallel to the saw blade and by keeping the riving knife, anti-kickback pawls and guards in place, aligned and functioning.
 Do not release work before passing it completely beyond the saw blade.
-Do not rip work that is twisted, warped or does not have a straight edge to guide it along the fence.

-- 14. AVOID AWKWARD OPERATIONS and hand positions where a sudden slip could cause your hand to move into the saw blade. - 15.
+Do not rip work that is twisted, warped or does not have a straight edge to guide it along the fence. - 14.
+AVOID AWKWARD OPERATIONS and hand positions where a sudden slip could cause your hand to move into the saw blade. - 15.
 NEVER USE SOLVENTS to clean plastic parts.
 Solvents could possibly dissolve or otherwise damage the material.
-Only a soft damp cloth should be used to clean plastic parts. - 16.
-MOUNT your table saw on a bench or stand before performing any cutting operations.
-Refer to ASSEMBLY AND ADJUSTMENTS on page 13.
-Secure tool properly to prevent unexpected movement. - NEVER CUT METALS or materials that may make hazardous dust. - 18.
+Only a soft damp cloth should be used to clean plastic parts. - MOUNT your table saw on a bench or stand before performing any cutting operations.
+Refer to ASSEMBLY AND ADJUSTMENTS on page 14.
+Secure tool properly to prevent unexpected movement. - 17.
+NEVER CUT METALS or materials that may make hazardous dust. - 18.
 ALWAYS USE IN A WELL-VENTILATED AREA.
 Remove sawdust frequently.
 Clean out sawdust from the interior of the saw to prevent a potential fire hazard.
-Attach a vacuum to the dust port for additional sawdust removal. - NEVER LEAVE THE SAW RUNNING UNATTENDED.
+Attach a vacuum to the dust port for additional sawdust removal. - 19.
+NEVER LEAVE THE SAW RUNNING UNATTENDED.
 Do not leave the saw until the blade comes to a complete stop. - 20.
-For proper operation follow the instructions in this Instruction Manual entitled ASSEMBLY AND ADJUSTMENTS (Page 13).
+For proper operation follow the instructions in this Instruction Manual entitled ASSEMBLY AND ADJUSTMENTS (Page 14).
 Failure to provide sawdust fall-through and removal hole will allow sawdust to build up in the motor area resulting in a fire hazard and potential motor damage. - 21.
 USE ONLY saw blades recommended with warning that the riving knife shall not be thicker than the width of the groove cut by the saw blade and not thinner than the body of the saw blade. - 22.
 USE PUSH-STICK OR PUSH BLOCK to feed the workpiece past the saw blade.
-The push-stick or push block should always be stored with the machine when not in use. - 23.
-DIRECTION OF FEED.
-Feed work into a blade against the direction of rotation of the blade.
+The push-stick or push block should always be stored with the machine when not in use.